j6s/phparch/README.md

 to prevent the architecture from rotting over time by introducing dependencies across previously well defined architectural boundaries.

-This library is strongly based on [mamuz/php-dependency-analysis](https://github.com/mamuz/PhpDependencyAnalysis) which does all of the heavy lifting that is associated with analyzing the code.
-The two libraries have different focuses though:
-- phparch is focused on providing a testing utility to ensure architectural boundaries are kept.
-- php-dependency-analysis can be used to visualize the components in your system and their dependencies.

 ## Installation

 You can install PHPArch using composer.